strapi/documentation/docusaurus/docs/user-docs/releases/managing-a-release.md

 From a release page, you can:

-- edit the name of the release or delete the release (1)
+- edit the name of the release or delete the release <ScreenshotNumberReference number="1" />
-- manually publish the release (2),
+- manually publish the release <ScreenshotNumberReference number="2" />,
-- adjust the view to display entries grouped either by locale, content-type, or action (publish/unpublish) (3),
+- adjust the view to display entries grouped either by locale, content-type, or action (publish/unpublish) <ScreenshotNumberReference number="3" />,
-- decide whether individual items included to the releases will be published or unpublished with the release (4).
+- decide whether individual items included to the releases will be published or unpublished with the release <ScreenshotNumberReference number="4" />.
-- edit a specific entry or remove it from the release (5).
+- edit a specific entry or remove it from the release <ScreenshotNumberReference number="5" />.

 ## Editing a release